matvign/batchrenamer/docs/documentation.md

 file_z
 file_a

-%a2:start:end
+%a:start:end
-represents a letter sequence starting with a depth of 2, starting at start, resetting to start when greater than end
+represents a letter sequence starting at start, resetting to start when greater than end.

 e.g. %f/_/%a2:a:c
 file_aa